What is the Definition of "Dependent Child" Under Australian Migration Law?

 How Can Agape Henry Crux Help You?

-There are plenty of possible family visa pathways to bring their children from overseas.
+Whether your child is an infant or a young adult, they may be eligible for PR under your visa, provided certain criteria are met.
 At Agape Henry Crux, reach out to one of our immigration lawyers for professional guidance.
 Our team of immigration lawyers works closely with two of our Accredited Specialists in Immigration Law to handle highly complex matters.
 You can book a Migration Planning Session with our team by calling 02-8310-5230 or emailing us at info@ahclawyers.com.

 We speak fluent English, Mandarin and Cantonese.
 If these aren’t your language, we can also help you arrange an interpreter.